davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 Every MathObjects implements the interface `Updateable` , and is registered when added to the scene.

-For example, lets suppose we want the following simple animation, where a `Point` object named `A` moves from the point (1,1) to (-1,1):
+For example, let's suppose we have the following simple animation, where a `Point` object named `A` moves from the point (1,1) to (-1,1):

 ```java
 add(new Axes());